Case practitioner tasks

 - any other relevant information.

-- The original court report must be handed to the Court three days before the date specified by the Court in the TAO.
+- The court report must be provided to the Court by uploading it to the CMS Portal three days before the date specified by the Court in the TAO.

-- In metropolitan areas, fax a copy of the court report to the CPLO, or in a rural area to the divisional legal officer, three days before the hearing.
+- In metropolitan areas, email a copy of the court report to the CPLO, or in a rural area to the divisional legal officer, three days before the hearing.

 - Provide a copy of the court report to the child or young person and parents three days before the hearing.

-- Fax a copy of the court report to the solicitors for the child or young person and parents three days before the hearing.
+- Email a copy of the court report to the solicitors for the child or young person and parents three days before the hearing.

 - Arrange a legal aid appointment for the child or young person aged ten years or older so that the child can give instructions to their lawyer.
 Children or young people are not required to attend court unless they wish to.

-- Contact the Court or police to arrange security at court if there are worker safety issues.
+- Notify the Court in the CMS Portal within the relevant hearing to arrange security at court if there are worker safety issues.